Starting on 1 November, Brian Wood MC will pay tribute to fallen comrades by running a minimum of 26 miles a day for 25...

 - ELC may be claimed for the same learning course if it continues for more than a year, or for a different learning purpose each year.

-- If one course combines with others for a single learning purpose these can be combined to claim ELC.
+- If one course combines with others for a single learning purpose they can be combined to claim ELC.

 - There is also an aggregated lower-tier award, which is a single payment of up to £3,000 for those with six or more years of qualifying service, which will count as all three awards.